sammillersmith/codepedia/README.md

 </div>
 <br>

-Built by the Comm
-Welcome to the Codepedia codebase.
+Welcome to the [Codepedia](https://codecademy.github.io/codepedia) codebase.
 We are so excited to have you.
-With your help, we can build out Copedia’s usability, scalability, and stability to better serve our communities.
+With your help, we can build out Codepedia’s content to better serve our learners.

 Built by the community.
 Maintained by Codecademy.